ElucidataInc/ElMaven/docs/IntroductiontoElMAVENUI.rst

    * |load project| *Load Project*: Sample files can be loaded here.

-   * |load meta| *Load Meta*: User may upload a meta file with sample and set names in a comma separated file (.csv) or double-click to enter text.
+   * |load meta| *Load Meta*: Users may upload a meta file with sample and set names in a comma separated file (.csv) or double-click to enter text.
 Meta file template is shown below:

 |UI11|

    * |save project as| *Save Project as*: Current state of El-MAVEN can be saved in a .mzroll file for future use.
 All the settings, EICs and peak tables are stored in the file and may be reloaded at any point in the future.

    * |change sample color| *Change Sample Color*: Sample colors can be changed by either clicking on this menu button or double-clicking the sample name.
-User can pick a color of their choice to represent their samples.
+Users can pick a color of their choice to represent their samples.

-   * |remove samples| *Remove Samples*: Apart from deselecting samples, user also has the option to remove samples from the project space.
+   * |remove samples| *Remove Samples*: Apart from deselecting samples, users also have the option to remove samples from the project space.
 The sample files will not be deleted, only removed from El-MAVEN's project space.

    * |show hide selected samples| *Show/Hide Selected Samples*: Samples can be selected/deselected in batches.
 This is especially helpful when dealing with large datasets as the EIC window gets increasingly noisy with more samples.

-   * |mark sample as blank| *Mark Sample as Blank*: User can select sample files and set them as blanks as depicted below.
+   * |mark sample as blank| *Mark Sample as Blank*: Users can select sample files and set them as blanks as depicted below.
 Clicking the button again will reverse the move.

 |UI12|